evanll/opentutr/README.md

 By using the above structure, we ensure that the API and the client are seperate.
 This helps in reducing spaghetti code, and allows for further platform/language independent extensions in the future.
 The client is not aware of the internal structure of the API.
 All the client needs to know, is where to send a request.

 ## Development Overview
-Promises and the async/await syntax, which was introduced in JS ES6 are used consistently in this project.
+Promises and the async/await syntax, introduced in JS ES6, are consistently used in this project.

 ### Express
 For this project Express.js is used as a starting point.
 Of course, various customizations are needed to completely tackle security issues.